Introduction to Ohio Slot Machine Casino Gambling in 2020

-Ohio slot machine casino gambling consists of eleven gaming facilities.
-Four stand-alone casinos have table games and control their slot machines.
-Seven pari-mutuel racinos have horse races and video lottery terminal (VLT) style slot machines controlled by the state lottery.
+Ohio slot machine casino gambling consists of eleven casinos.
+Four are stand-alone casinos with table games while seven casinos are pari-mutuel racinos with horse tracks and simulcast betting.

 Keep Reading … or Listen Instead!